Mixtape-Sessions/.github/profile/README.md

 A goal of ours is to create a body of high-quality lecture material that individuals can access *for free* as a byproduct of our company.
 In this github organization, you will find repositories containing our (growing!) library of workshops:

+### Mixtape Sessions

+This two-part series is designed to survey the large and complicated field of causal inference following the structure of Scott Cunninghams's book, Causal Inference: The Mixtape .
+We will review the theory behind each of these research designs in detail with the aim being comprehension, competency and confidence.

 <a href="https://github.com/Mixtape-Sessions/Causal-Inference-1/">
   <img style="width: 48%;" src="https://raw.githubusercontent.com/Mixtape-Sessions/Causal-Inference-1/main/img/banner.png" alt="Causal Inference 1"/>
 </a>
 <a href="https://github.com/Mixtape-Sessions/Causal-Inference-2/">
   <img style="width: 48%;" src="https://raw.githubusercontent.com/Mixtape-Sessions/Causal-Inference-2/main/img/banner.png" alt="Causal Inference 2"/>
 </a>

+### Mixtape Tracks

+These shorter courses are taught by a leading researcher focusing on specific topics.

 <a href="https://github.com/Mixtape-Sessions/Instrumental-Variables/">
   <img style="width: 48%;" src="https://raw.githubusercontent.com/Mixtape-Sessions/Instrumental-Variables/main/img/banner.png" alt="Instrumental Variables"/>
 </a>